tictipoe/First-Toddler-Steps-on-Github/README.md

 locally i am at 'master' (of local i guess) and cannot pull because i have to merge something ??!?!? wtf

 so hey  . this is a sad beginning :)

+'REfusing to merge unrelated histories''' jeyaaaaa great.... so how to relate them ?